 Pros: This unit is made of stainless steel, making it an attractive appliance.
-And, the waffle iron has a locking latch that allows it to be stored vertically, making it perfect for smaller kitchens.
+And it has seven different browning levels.

 Waffles are great, but variety is the spice of life, and this Cuisinart pulls double duty as a pancake maker.

 Pros: You get a set of four Belgian waffle plates, and a four-slot pancake plate.
 Both are nonstick and dishwasher-safe, and it’s nice to have twice the bang for the buck.

 Cons: The pancakes come out on the smaller side.

 You get two sets of interchangeable sandwich and waffle plates, allowing you to whip up two square Belgian waffles, or pocket sandwiches.